School of Music, Theatre, and Dance

-The University of Michigan School of Music, Theatre & Dance is an undergraduate and graduate institution for the performing arts in the United States.
-It is part of the University of Michigan at Ann Arbor.
-The school was founded by Calvin Brainerd Cady in 1880 as the Ann Arbor School of Music, and it was later incorporated into the University of Michigan with Cady joining the faculty.
+The School of Music, Theatre, and Dance (SMTD) is the undergraduate and graduate school for the performing arts of the University of Michigan, in Ann Arbor, Michigan, United States.

+The school was founded in 1880 as the Ann Arbor School of Music.
+It was originally independent from the university until 1929.

-The School is located on the University of Michigan's North Campus, which is also home to the College of Engineering, the Stamps School of Art & Design, and the Taubman College of Architecture and Urban Planning.
+The School is located on the University of Michigan's North Campus, which is also home to the College of Engineering, the Stamps School of Art and Design, and the Taubman College of Architecture and Urban Planning.

 History

-The school was founded in 1880.
+The school was founded in 1880 after Henry Simmons Frieze, founder and president of the Choral Union and the University Musical Society, urged leaders to include music among the school's offerings.
 Administrators and Deans include Charles Sink, Earl V. Moore, James B. Wallace, Allen Britton, Paul Boylan, Karen Wolff (2000–05), Christopher Kendall (2005–15), Aaron Dworkin (2015-18), and David Gier (2018–present).
-The school was originally independent of the university.
+Known then as the Ann Arbor School of Music, the school was originally independent from the university.
+It was later formally incorporated into the University of Michigan in 1929, with Earl V. Moore as its director.

 Notable alumni

 Well known alumni include playwright Arthur Miller, actors James Earl Jones, Gavin Creel, Joe Serafini, Darren Criss, Jo Ellen Pellman, David Alan Grier and Lucy Liu, musicians Jessye Norman, Yakov Kreizberg, Ashley Putnam, William Albright, George Crumb, Alexander Frey, Normand Lockwood, Cynthia Phelps, Colin Stetson, David Daniels, Chip Davis, and Michael Fabiano, as well as the pop star Madonna.

-See also the list of list of University of Michigan arts alumni.
+See also the list of University of Michigan arts alumni.